-When I was pregnant with my oldest daughter in 2013, I had rarely seen baby wearing (beyond romanticized yet racist pictures of mothers from other cultures).
+When I was pregnant with my oldest daughter in 2013, I had rarely seen baby wearing.
 But when I read about all the benefits of baby wearing, I knew I wanted to try it!

 I bought a few different types of carriers, and I’ll be honest, baby wearing didn’t really work for me at first.
 But with a little practice, I got better at it, and three children in, I absolutely love baby wearing for all its cuddling opportunities (and convenience)!